tomi-engel/go-zfs/README.md

 > Please use the original [go-zfs project](https://github.com/mistifyio/go-zfs) … not this code!

-The rest of this README is mainly take straight from the `go-zfs` project:
+The rest of this README is mainly taken straight from the `go-zfs` project:

 ## Requirements ##